Aeva/m.grl/docs/source/api_reference/m.graph.rst

 .. code-block:: javascript

     var FancyNode = function () {
-        console.assert(this !== window);
         please.GraphNode.call(this);
     };
     FancyNode.prototype = Object.create(please.GraphNode.prototype);

-Should you desire not to call the constructor; at a minimum you really only need to define in a derrived class this.ext, this.vars, this.samplers, and this.children.
-Calling the GraphNode constructor will accomplish this for you.

 If you want to make an Empty or a derived constructor drawable, set the "\_\_drawable" property to true, and set the "draw" property to a